 First comes love, then comes marriage, then comes the baby!
+(Well, not necessarily in that order anymore.)
 And while everyone loves a cute little bundle of joy, some may dread the baby shower.
 Love them or hate them, they’re a fact of life and if you’re a woman, you will most likely be invited to several during your lifetime.

 Does What to Expect While You’re Expecting have a Baby Shower Section?
 I don’t think so.
 Here are some Baby Shower guidelines that will help you, whether you’re the hostess, guest, or guest of honor.